rexwang/interview/api.md

 This is why you see JSONP requests containing the *callback* parameter; so the server knows the name of the function to wrap the response around.

 This function must exit in the global scope at the time the *\<script\>* tag is evaluated by the browser (once the request has completed).

+The usefulness of using jQuery to make JSONP requests, is that jQuery does alllllllll of the work for you in the background.

+jQuery requires (by default), for you to include &callback=? in the URL of your AJAX request. jQuery will take the success function you specify, assign it a unique name and publish it in the global scope.
+It will then replace the **?** in **&callback=?** with the name it's just assigned the function.